Where can we find bryophytes?

 Moss tundra has low or no groundwater-table.
 The upper surface of the vegetation is relatively dry and the rhizosphere is moist but not water-saturated (Elvebakk 1994).

 Wetland, mire and moss tundra vegetation types are commonly distributed along the strandflats on both sides of Isfjorden, as well as in Van Miijenfjorden and in the big, broad valleys on Nordenskiolds Land.

-Those moist to wet habitats have for example been described from Sassendalen (Spitsbergen) by Vanderpuye et al. (2002).
+These moist to wet habitats have for example been described at Sassendalen (Spitsbergen) by Vanderpuye et al. (2002).

 Another habitat where bryophyte species richness tends to be high is in dwarf shrub tundra vegetation dominated by Dryas octopetala and Cassiope tetragona.
 Although bryophyte cover is rather low, the numbers of species often exceed 20 (Rønning 1965).

-Bryophytes are also the major contributors to biomass and species diversity in the slopes and drainage channels below the many bird cliffs distributed all around the Svalbard archipelago.
-Bryophytes also become increasingly dominating below the bird cliffs as moving from the Middle Arctic Tundra Zone towards the High Arctic Tundra Zone (Eurola and Hakala 1977).
+In addition, bryophytes are the major contributors to biomass and species diversity in the slopes and drainage channels below the many bird cliffs distributed all around the Svalbard archipelago.
+Bryophytes also become increasingly dominating below the bird cliffs when moving from the Middle Arctic Tundra Zone towards the High Arctic Tundra Zone (Eurola and Hakala 1977).